 CLIENTS LIKE TO WORK WITH DESIGNERS WHO ARE FLEXIBLE

-CLIENTS LIKE TO WORK WITH DESIGNERS WHO TRANSPARENT
+CLIENTS LIKE TO WORK WITH DESIGNERS WHO ARE TRANSPARENT

 Remember, clients want to know the work they pay for will get done and correctly.

 I tell this to not only my employees, but also to my clients.
 It is important that you KNOW WHO YOUR AUDIENCE IS.
 You are not going to target everyone, and you are not going to take over everyone’s work.
 You need to first focus on a specific persona to start your lead generation.
 For example, if you are involved in health & fitness a lot, try to focus on clients in this realm.
 All leads and customers aren’t created equal.

 The 80/20 principle tells that 80% of revenue is generated by 20% of customers.
 If we apply it once more, we’ll see that 4% of customers generate 64% of revenue.
 The real problem here is that most companies never give this 4% of customers and leads the time they deserve.

 An customer profile helps you to collect the data from your customers from the specific market segment and to focus your inbound strategy on them, instead of prospecting everybody who might buy from you.
 This takes your Linkedin content from: “5 key lessons I learned about Fintech startups” to “5 key lessons I learned from running a fast growing Fintech start-up as a CEO” Knowing this, building your content strategy is a piece of cake.